 A clock can be a great aid, since the minute hand points to the answer.
 This is super fun for second and third grade division.

-Just remove a zero!
+Easy.
+Just remove the ending zero!

 The tens are so easy to divide.
 Show the kids that the 0 disappears in the answer.
 It's super easy to remember and fun to practice.

 By the time children are this far with the division tables, they already know most of what they need to learn.
 The elevens are easy to recognize up through one hundred ten, so there are only two division problems left to memorize!